maximus-ms/goit-cs-hw-06/README.md

 The key `"date"` of each message — is the time of receiving the message: `datetime.now()`.
 So each new message from web-app should write to the database with the time of receiving.

+### Solution

+All code is in file `main.py`.
+HTTP server is running on port `3000`, Socket server on port `5000` and MongoDB on port `27017`.
+Everything is collected in Docker compose.
+MongoDB data is stored in volume `mongodata`.